Stochastic ODEs and stochastic linear PDEs with critical drift: regularity, duality and uniqueness: Path-by-path uniqueness and regularity of the flow solving the sDE

-Once having this Theorem, one can employ existence and uniqueness for the CE in the class $\mc{L}_f$ in order to prove well-posedness for the Lagrangian flow associated with the ODE.
-This is what DiPerna-Lions and Ambrosio have done (using mainly the transport equation instead of the CE and with a different $\mc{L}_f$) for weakly differentiable functions $f$ (\cite{DIPELI89,AMBROSIO04}).
-We will follow this strategy, but for $f$ in LPS class and with noise, using our well-posedness result for~\eqref{sCE}.
+Having Theorem~\ref{Lagrthm} at our disposal, we can employ existence and uniqueness for the CE in the class~$\mc{L}_f$ in order to prove well-posedness for the Lagrangian flow associated with the ODE.
+This is what DiPerna--Lions and Ambrosio have done (using mainly the transport equation instead of the continuity equation and with a different~$\mc{L}_f$) for weakly differentiable functions~$f$ (see \cite{DIPELI89,AMBROSIO04}).
+We will follow this strategy, but for~$f$ in LPS class and with noise, using our well-posedness result for~\eqref{stoch cont}.